uber-archive/vis-academy/src/docs/testing-a-geospatial-app/1-smoke-tests.md

 <ul class='insert takeaways'>
 <li>Testing helps prevent bugs especially as parts of the app are updated independantly.</li>
 <li>Testing means running a series of tests which must all pass.</li>
-<li>Smoke screens test if a component constructor will run without crashing.</li>
+<li>Smoke tests test if a component constructor will run without crashing.</li>
-<li>Smoke screens are very simple tests but can prevent catastrophic failures.</li>
+<li>Smoke tests are very simple tests but can prevent catastrophic failures.</li>
 </ul>